Why a goal tracking system raises your odds of finishing

 The Track-Measure-Adjust Loop: turning raw data into course corrections

 Tracking without a system for interpreting the data is just record-keeping.
-What we call the Track-Measure-Adjust Loop at goalsandprogress.com is a three-phase cycle that converts tracking data into informed decisions about your goals.
+The Track-Measure-Adjust Loop, the goal tracking system we use at Goals and Progress, is a three-phase cycle that converts tracking data into informed decisions about your goals.

 Track-Measure-Adjust Loop is a recurring three-phase cycle for goal management: Track (record daily actions and outcomes), Measure (compare data against targets during scheduled reviews), and Adjust (modify goals, methods, or timelines based on what the data reveals).
-The loop runs at three cadences: daily tracking, weekly measurement, and monthly adjustment.
+What sets it apart from generic tracking is that it runs at three fixed cadences, so daily capture, weekly interpretation, and monthly revision each have their own job.

 Phase 1: Track

-Don’t track everything.
+Do not track everything.
 Track what changes your decisions.
-If a data point wouldn’t cause you to do something differently next week, drop it.
+If a data point would not cause you to do something differently next week, drop it.

 Phase 2: Measure